lingme/lingme/README.md

 <br/>

-An Independent / Full Stack Developer
+An Freelancer / Independent / Full Stack Developer

 From teamwork to independent development by one person, I have encountered a lot of hardships and learned a lot from it